Aliases for ACSL3 Gene

 GeneCards Summary for ACSL3 Gene

 ACSL3 (Acyl-CoA Synthetase Long-Chain Family Member 3) is a Protein Coding gene.
-Diseases associated with ACSL3 include saethre-chotzen syndrome.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include protein kinase binding and long-chain fatty acid-CoA ligase activity.
 An important paralog of this gene is ACSL4.

 UniProtKB/Swiss-Prot for ACSL3 Gene